NWSOFT-ORG/NWEdit/README.md

 - Pygments
 You can install them using the following commands:
 `poetry install && npm install eslint` (Works on Linux, Mac, and Windows)
-To get Poetry, go to here: [python-poetry/poetry](https://github.com/python-poetry/poetry#installation)
+To get Poetry, go here: [python-poetry/poetry](https://github.com/python-poetry/poetry#installation)